geetanshukushwaha/geetanshukushwaha/README.md

 - 👋 Hi, I’m @geetanshukushwaha an Engineering Student.
-- 👀 I’m interested in Programming, Network Security and OS development.
+- 👀 I’m interested in Programming, Cyber Security and OS development.
 - 🌱 I’m currently learning Python and MySQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...